 Partnering with Kenan-Flagler Business School, the Lab developed Media Advisor, which provides data science tools, including machine learning, to help media executives make better decisions and better engage with customers.
 Media Advisor also has tools to help journalists discover stories in large data sets.

 RoboJ is a semi-autonomous rover that captures smooth 360-degree video content.
 The rover can be controlled remotely or can follow an on-camera reporter.
 The prototype was presented during the opening keynote at the Journalism Interactive Conference and presented at the Online News Association Conference in 2016.
 A fourth generation of the robot is in development with Segway Robotics.
 This partnership will enable a more affordable robot for journalists across the industry and will be available in 2020.
-The Emerging Technologies Lab team presented the latest iteration of RoboJ at the 2019 Online News Conference in New Orleans.

 The Lab's large, custom-built hexacopter captures smooth 360-degree aerial video content for news organizations and film productions using a custom commissioned gimbal.
 The New York Times is a partner on the project and will be the first to use the drone in an upcoming international project.